-The Governing Body (GB) of Claregate Primary School recognises and is committed to fulfilling its statutory responsibility to safeguard and promote the welfare of children in accordance with the following legislation and guidance:
+The Governing Body of Claregate Primary School recognises and is committed to fulfilling its statutory responsibility to safeguard and promote the welfare of children in accordance with the following legislation and guidance:

-- The Education Act 2002 (section 175/157) - Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to plan to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children. - Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school. - The Education (independent School Standards) Regulations 2014
+- The Education Act 2002 (section 175/157) - Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to plan to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children. - Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school.

-- The non-maintained Special schools (England) Regulations 2015 - Wolverhampton Multi-agency safeguarding arrangements Wolverhampton Safeguarding Together - Multi-Agency Children Services Threshold Guidance: Continuum of Help and Support 2020 - Working together to safeguard children (July 2018, updated 2019) This may need to be 2023 from September - Keeping Children Safe in Education (September 2023) - Information sharing Advice for practitioners providing safeguarding services to children, young people, parents, and carers (July 2018) - What to do if you are worried a child is being abused (March 2015) - Sections 26 & 29 of the Counterterrorism and Security Act 2015 - Section 5B of the Female Genital Mutilation Act 2003 - Children Act 1989 & 2004 - Disqualification under the Childcare Act 2006 (July 2018 Regulations)
+- The Education (Independent School Standards) Regulations 2014 - The non-maintained Special schools (England) Regulations 2015 - Wolverhampton multi-agency safeguarding arrangements Wolverhampton Safeguarding Together - Multi-Agency Children Services Threshold Guidance: Continuum of Help and Support 2022 - Working together to safeguard children (December 2023) - Keeping Children Safe in Education (September 2024) - Information sharing Advice for practitioners providing safeguarding services to children, young people, parents, and carers (May 2024) - What to do if you are worried a child is being abused (March 2015) - Sections 26 & 29 of the Counterterrorism and Security Act 2015 - Prevent Duty Guidance England and Wales (December 2023) - Working together to improve school attendance (August 2024) - Section 5B of the Female Genital Mutilation Act 2003 - Children Act 1989 & 2004 - Disqualification under the Childcare Act 2006 (July 2018 Regulations)